US recommends 'pause' for J&J shots in blow to vaccine drive

-WASHINGTON (AP) — The U.S. on Tuesday recommended a “pause” in using the single-dose Johnson & Johnson COVID-19 vaccine to investigate reports of rare but potentially dangerous blood clots, setting off a chain reaction worldwide and dealing a setback to the global vaccine campaign.
+WASHINGTON (AP) — The U.S. on Tuesday recommended a “pause” in use of the single-dose Johnson & Johnson COVID-19 vaccine to investigate reports of rare but potentially dangerous blood clots, setting off a chain reaction worldwide and dealing a setback to the global vaccination campaign.

-The Centers for Disease Control and Prevention and the Food and Drug Administration announced that they were investigating unusual clots that occurred 6 to 13 days after vaccination.
-The acting FDA commissioner said she expected the pause to last a matter of days.
+The Centers for Disease Control and Prevention and the Food and Drug Administration announced that they were looking into unusual clots in six women between the ages of 18 and 48.
+One person died.

+The acting FDA commissioner expected the pause to last only a matter of days.
+But the decision triggered swift action in Europe and elsewhere as the drugmaker, regulators and providers moved to halt the use of the J&J vaccine, at least for now.

+J&J said in a statement that it was aware of the reports of blood clots, but that no link to its vaccine had been established.
+However, the company said late Tuesday it would delay the rollout of its vaccine in Europe and pause new vaccinations in its trials that are still underway until it can update its guidance on how to proceed.

 Any slowdown in the dissemination of the shots could have broad implications for the global vaccination effort.
 The J&J vaccine held immense promise because its single-dose regimen and relatively simple storage requirements would make it easier to use, especially in less affluent countries.

-The clots occurred in veins that drain blood from the brain and occurred together with low platelets, the fragments in blood that normally form clots.
-All six cases were in women between the ages of 18 and 48.
-One person died, and all of the cases remain under investigation.
+The clots, which happened six to 13 days after vaccination in veins that drain blood from the brain, occurred together with low platelets, the fragments in blood that normally form clots.

 More than 6.8 million doses of the J&J vaccine have been given in the U.S., the vast majority with no or mild side effects.

+Seth Shockley of Indianapolis received the J&J vaccine Sunday and was initially worried when he heard about the potential side effects Tuesday.
+His concerns faded when he learned there were only six confirmed cases of blood clots.

+“I would much rather take the risk with the vaccine — a much smaller risk — than to risk it with COVID,” he said.
+Now he's more worried that the reports could result in more people refusing to get vaccinated.

-The FDA said the cases under investigation appear similar to the clots that European authorities say are possibly linked to the AstraZeneca vaccine, which is not yet cleared in the U.S. European regulators have stressed that the AstraZeneca risk appears to be lower than the possibility of developing clots from birth control pills.
+The FDA said the cases under investigation appear similar to the clots that are possibly linked to the AstraZeneca vaccine.
+European regulators have stressed that the AstraZeneca risk appears to be far lower than the possibility of developing clots from birth control pills, which typically cause clots in about 4 of every 10,000 women who use them for a year.

-Federally run mass vaccination sites will pause the use of the J&J shot, and states and other providers are expected to follow.
-But authorities stressed they have found no signals of clot problems with the most widely used COVID-19 vaccines in the U.S. — from Moderna and Pfizer.

-“I’d like to stress these events appear to be extremely rare.
-However COVID-19 vaccine safety is a top priority,” acting FDA Commissioner Janet Woodcock said at a news conference.

-Speaking at a White House news conference, Dr. Anthony Fauci, the nation's top expert on infectious disease, said the pause would allow the FDA and the CDC to investigate the clotting cases "to try and understand some of the mechanisms” and “to make physicians more aware of this.”
+Speaking at the White House, Dr. Anthony Fauci, the nation's top expert on infectious disease, said the pause would allow the FDA and the CDC to investigate the clotting cases and “to make physicians more aware of this.”

 FDA officials emphasized that Tuesday’s action was not a mandate.
-Doctors and patients could still use J&J’s vaccine if they decide its benefits outweigh its risks for individual cases, said Dr. Peter Marks.
+Doctors and patients could still use J&J’s vaccine if they decide its benefits outweigh its risks for individual cases, Marks said.

-The agencies recommend that people who were given the J&J vaccine should contact their doctor is they experience severe headache, abdominal pain, leg pain, or shortness of breath within three weeks.
+The agencies recommend that people who were given the J&J vaccine should contact their doctor if they experience severe headache, abdominal or leg pain or shortness of breath within three weeks.

-J&J said in a statement that it was aware of the reports of blood clots, but that no link to its vaccine had been established.
-The company also said it would delay the rollout of its vaccine in Europe as a precaution.

-U.S. health authorities cautioned doctors against using a typical clot treatment, the blood-thinner heparin.
-“In this setting, administration of heparin may be dangerous and alternative treatments need to be given,” the FDA and CDC said.

 While it's not clear yet if the reports among J&J recipients are related, doctors would treat these kinds of unusual clots like they treat people who have the heparin reaction — with different kinds of blood thinners and sometimes an antibody infusion, said Dr. Geoffrey Barnes, a clot expert at the University of Michigan.